abhishek-92a/Lending_Club/README.md

 - USe the concepts of Univariate and bivariate analysis to explore what factors of a customer will influence their creditworthyness to decide if the bank can approve / reject / partial approval with high interest rate
 - A very common problem faced by the banking industry whuch can leverage EDA to answer if a loan application can be accepted or rejected
 - Make a recommendation engine to identify and classify risky loan applicants for accepting (full loan or Partial loan) or rejecting loan applicants
-- loan.csv with over 100 columns related to the existing customer who are either - Paid, paying or defaulted their loans
+- loan.csv with 111 columns related to the existing customer who are either - Paid, paying or defaulted their loans

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->
 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+- Customers who have maxed out their credit utilization (high %) are more likely to default.
+- Most of the loan defaults are occurring under debt consolidation category.
+- Majority of loan defaults are happening in the case of applicants whose annual income < 20000
+- We can infer that lower value loans has a higher probability of being charged off.
+Especially true for loan amounts between 2500 to 7500 with the average loan amount being 5000
+- Most of the loan defaults are by applicant who are living in rented homes

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->